mulesoft-consulting/rtf-alicloud-terraform/README.md

          ```bash
          $ ./bin/apply.sh /path/to/params.tfvar.json module.rtf_cluster_proxy
          ```
+      2. Wait a couple of minutes (about 2min) to give the proxy the time to install the required libraries
-      2. deploy the rest of the formation:
+      3. deploy the rest of the formation:
          ```bash
          $ ./bin/apply.sh /path/to/params.tfvar.json
          ```